microsoft/Trace/README.md

     pip install -e .

 The library requires Python >= 3.9.
-The installation script will git clone [AutoGen](https://github.com/microsoft/autogen).
-You may require [Git Large File Storage](https://git-lfs.com/) if git is unable to clone the repository otherwise.
+By default (starting with v0.1.3.5), we use [LiteLLM](https://github.com/BerriAI/litellm) as the backend of LLMs.
+For backward compatibility, we provide backend-support with [AutoGen](https://github.com/microsoft/autogen); when installing, users can add `[autogen]` tag to install a compatible AutoGen version (e.g., `pip install trace-opt[autogen]`).
+You may require [Git Large File Storage](https://git-lfs.com/) if git is unable to clone the repository.

 ## Updates
 - **2025.2.7** Trace was featured in the [G-Research NeurIPS highlight](https://www.gresearch.com/news/neurips-paper-reviews-2024-8/) by the Science Director Hugh Salimbeni.
 - **2024.12.10** Trace was demoed in person at NeurIPS 2024 Expo.
 - **2024.11.05** Ching-An Cheng gave a talk at UW Robotics Colloquium on Trace: [video](https://www.youtube.com/watch?v=T2g1Vo3u_9g).
 - **2024.10.21**    New [paper](https://arxiv.org/abs/2410.15625) by Nvidia, Stanford, Visa, & Intel applies Trace to
   optimize for mapper code of parallel programming (for scientific computing and matrix multiplication).
 Trace (OptoPrime) learns code achieving 1.3X speed up under 10 minutes, compared to the code optimized by a system engineer expert.